 Regenerative agriculture can help alleviate inequalities.

 Agricultural practices are often called “regenerative” because they promote healthy soils.
 Soil is one of the Earth’s most essential resources.
 It is an intricate system that includes plants, animals, microorganisms, and fungi.
-It is necessary to maintain healthy soil because it helps prevent flooding, erosion, and other environmental hazards.
+Utilizing modern agricultural technology including horticulture software is necessary to maintain healthy soil, which can in turn help to prevent flooding, erosion, and other environmental hazards.
 In addition to assisting farmers in producing food, healthy soil can reduce the risks of climate change.

 Indigenous peoples, for thousands of years, have practiced regenerative agriculture practices.
 These practices include cover cropping, mulching, crop residue retention, and reduced tillage.